emartineznunez/AutoMeKin/index.md

 singularity and the image (that must be located in your `$HOME`{: .language-bash .highlight}) and will only start an instance of the container.
 The container includes [![GitHub - amk_tools](https://img.shields.io/badge/GitHub-amk_tools-blue?logo=github)](https://github.com/dgarayr/amk_tools/).

+{: .warning }
+This option offers an outdated version of singularity, lacking proper image signing capabilities.
+Consequently, an error is consistently triggered upon downloading a new image.

 _To start/stop the container follow these steps_:

 - Download script: